 - The host who seated them at their favorite table

-- The kitchen staff supporting prepared ingredients or plating meals
+- The supporting kitchen staff who prepared ingredients or plated meals

-- The runner who delivered the food hot; and of course, the clean-up crew
+- The food runner who delivered the hot meal

-It’s hard to argue that each of these workers didn’t play a role in the excellent service a customer received, and yet, often only the waiter receives a gratuity.
+It’s hard to argue that each of these restaurant employees didn’t play a role in the meal, and yet often, only the waiter receives a gratuity.

-With tip pooling, every person who interacts with customers — and in some states, every employee involved in the transaction at any level — will receive part of that extra pay, encouraging them to step up to make sure they are satisfactorily performing their role.
+With tip pooling, every person who interacts with customers — and in some states, every employee involved in the transaction at any level — will receive part of that extra pay, encouraging them to step up and make sure they are satisfactorily performing their role.

 What kind of businesses participate in tip pooling?

-Most business that would take part in a tip pool are industries where tipping is the norm — primarily the hospitality industry, such as restaurants, coffee shops, and hotels.
+Most businesses that would take part in tip sharing are industries where tipping is the norm — primarily the hospitality industry, which includes establishments like restaurants, coffee shops, and hotels.

 This distinction is important when it comes to tip pooling laws.
 Typical examples of front-of-the-house and back-of-the-house employees include:

 To pool or not to pool?

-The main benefit of tip pooling is that it instills a culture of teamwork where one job isn’t perceived as more important (read: lucrative) than another.
-It also allows employees to more equitably divvy up less-desirable tables or shifts so that all your customers receive excellent service.
+The main benefit of tip pooling is that it instills a culture of teamwork where one job isn’t perceived as more important or lucrative than another.
+For instance, imagine you don’t tip pool.

 How to implement a tip pooling policy template

-- If you work on a tip credit basis, you may only count the amount an employee actually receives from the tip pool.
+- If you work on a tip-credit basis, you may only count the amount an employee actually receives from the tip pool toward your tip credit.

 - If that’s not enough to meet the minimum wage requirement for your state, you must make up the difference.

-- Service charges, often imposed on larger groups, do not count as a tip and cannot be included.
+- Service charges, often imposed on larger groups, do not count as a tip and cannot be included in your tip credit.

-- Remember that managers and supervisors may not participate in the tip pool.
+- Remember that managers and supervisors are not allowed to participate in the tip pool.

-Always check with your state and local tip pooling laws to make sure you are in compliance.
+Always check with your state and local tip pooling laws to make sure you aren’t in violation.

-As a final step, be sure to share your new policy verbally and in writing with all employees.
-It’s not just a good idea; it’s a tip pooling law.
+Be sure to share your new policy verbally and in writing with all employees.
+It’s not just a good idea, it’s a tip pooling law.